-- Making diet changes -- eating more fiber orbulk, such as fruits, vegetables, and grains
+- Making dietary changes -- eating more fiber or bulk , such as fruits, vegetables, and grains

 - Using stool softeners

-Applying the following ointments or creams to the area may soothe the skin:
+Ask your provider about the following ointments or creams to help soothe the affected skin:

 - Numbing cream, if pain interferes with normal bowel movements